 My classes include centring the mind and body before practice, followed by beautiful warm up yoga movements with the breath, working towards a peak posture, with modifications for everyone.
 Using blocks, cushions anything that will make you feel safe, happy and secure in your yoga posture work.

-I host yoga day retreats in the summer months on my farm in Yorkshire where we practice in the Yogadose Bell Tent, it’s a great atmosphere.
+I host yoga day retreats in the summer months in Yorkshire.

 So, what is Hatha Yoga? - Hatha yoga initially focuses on strengthening and cleansing the body.
 Hatha yoga’s theory is that the mind will calm and settle as the body becomes more balanced.
 Hatha Yoga classes are gentle or challenging as you personally want them to be.
 Teaching basic yoga poses that are suitable for all.
 There will be focus on breathing techniques, alignment, relaxation all while working on strength and flexibility.